JohnTerragnoli/ECE382_Lab02/README.md

 Before any coding was done in Code Composer Studio, a flow chart was made depicting the big idea of what the program should do.
 This was done in pseudocode.
 This picture can be seen below.

+**prelat schematic**

+#Basic Functionality:
+In order to perform the basic functionality, the problem was broken down into smaller parts.
+First, a few lines of code were created that were meant to pull the address of where the message, where the key was from memory, and where the answer will be written.
+The key and the message were in ROM, which starts at 0xC000 and the answer was written in 0x0200.
+For basic functionality this was easy because the key length was knew to be one, so these addresses could be hardcoded.
+A launch was done to ensure that the program was receiving these numbers correctly.
+It worked correctly.

+Next, the subroutine decryptCharacter was created.
+The whole point of this was to bring in a byte, XOR that byte with another byte, and then store the answer.
+This was tested by hardcoding and moving/XORing byte into a register.
+This was done for several cases just to make sure that the XORing process was working correctly.
+It did work correctly.

+Then the subroutine decryptMessage was created.
+The point of this subroutine is to step through the message and send one byte at a time through the subroutine decryptCharacter.
+In order to test that decryptMessage was stepping through correctly, I had the subroutine only read from the location in memeory and rewrite the coded message into the answer location.
+It did work correctly.
+Also, a creative way to had to be determined for finding the end of the message.
+It was noted that the basic message ended in 0x8f, and that byte was found no where else in the message.
+Therefore, when this byte was found the end of the message was found.
+I then tested the program again to make sure that it stopped at the correct place.
+Then, instead of writing the original message to the answer location, the decryptCharacter subroutie was utilized to decode each bit.
+To check the answer, the location 0x0200 was viewed and the data type changed to be "character".
+The following message was displayed.

+**basic functionality answer**

+After this was done, basic functionality was complete.

 #A Functionality
 ##The Struggle/Process/Reasoning